 Frugal people know to always read the fine print.
 They know where hidden fees are and are doing what they can to control them.

 Hidden fees can be found everywhere.
 Credit cards have them and so do 401(k)s.
 Even your checking account might charge you hidden fees if you drop below an average daily balance for the month.

-One trick to reducing hidden fees in your 401(k), which average over 1.5% in many cases and are often hard to spot, is to get a free analysis of your 401(k) with Blooom.
+One simple trick to reducing hidden fees in your 401(k), which average over 1.5% and are often hard to spot, is to get a free analysis of your 401(k) with Blooom.